UTDClassroomOrg/In-Class-Coding-2336-011/README.md

 Topics:
 Classes & Objects

-1 - Defining classes and objects
+1. Defining classes and objects
-2 - Instance variables and methods
+2. Instance variables and methods
-3 - Constructors (default, overloaded)
+3. Constructors (default, overloaded)
-4 - Constructor chaining (this())
+4. Constructor chaining (this())
-5 - The this keyword
+5. The this keyword
-6 - Accessing objects and fields (. operator or access modifier)
+6. Accessing objects and fields (. operator or access modifier)
-7 - UML basics (class diagrams)
+7. UML basics (class diagrams)
-8 - Class abstraction and encapsulation
+8. Class abstraction and encapsulation
-9 - Static variables and methods
+9. Static variables and methods
-10 - Constants (static final)
+10. Constants (static final)
-   - Visibility modifiers  (public (+) - protected (#) - package(~) - private(-)) )
+11. Visibility modifiers  public '+' protected '#' package '~'  private '-'
-11 - Getter and setter methods
+12. Getter and setter methods
-12 - Arrays of objects
+13. Arrays of objects
-13 - Immutable objects
+14. Immutable objects
-14 - The toString() method
-15 - The equals() method
+15. The toString() and equals() method

 ---